linuxdweller/workstation-ansible/README.md

 Roles:
 * `hashicorp`: Latest Terraform and Packer are installed.
 * `helm`: Latest Helm is installed.
+* `docker`: Latest Docker and Docker Compose are installed.
 * `k3d`: Latest K3d is installed.
 * `kubectl`: Latest kubectl is installed.
 * `neovim`: Latest NeoVim is installed and configured.